 - 4.1.1.3 For the purposes of this FIS, the open transmission system of EN 50159 is divided into components: the Communication System and the Open Network.
 The open (public or railway owned) network is out of scope for this part of the FIS.
-Only the service features requested at the interface to the network are covered. - 4.1.1.4 The Safety Functional Module (SFM) of the RCS provides the functions of the safetyrelated transmission system.
-The Communication Functional Module (CFM) of the RCS provides the functions of the communication system based on circuit-switched bearer services of the GSM-R PLMN.
-Figure 2 contains a detailed reference architecture of the radio communication sub-system based on a circuit switched bearer service.
-The service interfaces and the protocol interfaces are defined.

-4.1.1.5 Interface 1 is an interface between the RCS and the chosen transmission medium.
+Only the service features requested at the interface to the network are covered. - 4.1.1.4 The Safety Functional Module (SFM) of the RCS provides the functions of the safety-related transmission system.
+The Communication Functional Module (CFM) of the RCS provides the functions of the communication system based on circuit-switched/packet-switched bearer services of the GSM-R/GPRS.
+Figure 2 contains a detailed reference architecture of the radio communication sub-system.
+The service interfaces and the protocol interfaces are defined. - 4.1.1.5 In Figure 2 the Interface 1 is an interface between the RCS and the chosen transmission medium.
 It consists of a user plane for transfer of user data and a control plane for connection management.
-Interface 1a is the GSM PLMN-Interface (on board).
-Interface 1c is the recommended on-board interface between the RCS and the mobile termination MT2 (refer to [EuroRadio FFFIS]).
+Interface 1a is the GSM/GPRS-Interface (on-board).
+Interface 1c is the recommended on-board interface between the RCS and the MT (refer to [EuroRadio FFFIS]).
 Interface 1b is the Interface to fixed networks (trackside).
-In Figure 2 a primary rate interface to ISDN-like networks is shown.
-ISDN basic rate interface and PSTN are not excluded.
+In Figure 2 a primary rate interface to ISDN-like networks is shown for CS mode, although ISDN basic rate interface and PSTN are not excluded.
+For PS mode an Ethernet interface shall be used.